What volunteers can do

 We hope you can join our team in making the community a greener place!
 Find out about new opportunities in our Volunteer Newsletter.

-Group and Corporate Volunteer Events
+Group Volunteer Events

 Our volunteer programs are a great opportunity for groups to give back to the community and learn about local sustainability.
 Engage your team in a meaningful volunteer experience that makes an impact on the San Diego community and environment and gives them hands-on learning opportunity in topics like compost, zero waste, watershed protection, and sustainable gardening.